-During the COVID-19 pandemic, the State of California has committed resources to mitigate the effects of COVID-19 for youth and post adoptive families.
-Learn more about the CDSS Post Permanency Project.
+The State of California committed resources to mitigate the effects of COVID-19 for youth and post adoptive families.
+This California Statewide Post Adoption Navigator site was developed as

 When I was a young boy, I had countless behavior problems ranging from setting fires, destruction of property, vandalism, stealing, sneaking out at night, fighting, cursing, the list goes on and on from as far back as I can remember all the way into my young adulthood.
 In fact, I’m still prone to thinking about slipping a nice ink pen in coat pocket.
 I really love nice ink pens.
 Notice, I said “thinking about.”
 I’ve since long ago let the stealing addiction go.
 It was a behavior I acquired in the first grade when I developed my first crush on Brandi Clark.
 She sure was pretty.
 And of course, being a little kid with no money I learned pretty quickly that I could slip a candy bar or a lollipop in my pocket from the local Quick Mart and it would put a big smile on Brandi’s face when I handed it to her the next day at recess.
 What more reinforcement than that could a boy need?